My Approach

 Theoretical Orientation

 As I dip into various types of therapies to meet an individual’s needs, I rely heavily on mindfulness to facilitate deeper growth work.
 I find that mindfulness, which involves directing awareness to what is happening in the present moment, is helpful in providing the distance necessary to explore internal workings from a curious, less reactive place.
-From here, events, emotions and sensations can be experienced in such a way that results in real and lasting transformation.
+Intense events, emotions, and sensations can be experienced and processed in a way that feels safer and more manageable.

 These are the three modalities that I use most often: